 If drilling fails to locate sufficient mineralisation for mining, the area shall be rehabilitated back to how it was prior to the commencement of exploration activities.
 This involves the removal of drill hole collars, back-filling of holes and scarification of the drill site so that plants can regrow.

 Data is obtained through drilling.
 Typically two types of drill rigs are used:

 RC drills pulverise the rock and force the samples through the drill rods by using high-pressure air.
 Pulverised rock is retained in a dust collector where the sample is subdivided.
 The subdivided samples are then sent to a laboratory for metal and sulphur analysis.
 Another set of rock chips are tested by the Geologist for rock type, alteration, and structure.

-Diamond core is also logged by the geologist.
-Core is cut in half (long ways) using a diamond saw.
+The diamond core is also logged by the geologist.
+The core is cut in half (long ways) using a diamond saw.
 The half core is then bagged into composites and sent to the laboratory for analysis.